vincent-coetzee/Argonaut/README.md

 is a better solution.

 6. The fields handled for JSON are Object, Array, String, Number and Null, the reson for this being that these are the primary types that constitute JSON.
-I considered handling dates and times as well but there is not way of accurately distinguishing a date or time field from any other numeric field in a valid way.
+I considered handling dates and times as well but there is no way of accurately distinguishing a date or time field from any other numeric field in a valid way.
 If one is decoding a known piece of JSON then one could correctly decode dates and times but that severely limits the flexibility of the tool.